NSW Solar Feed In Tariff Information

 Options Now The Gross Feed-in Tariff Has Ended

-Most solar power systems that received the high gross feed-in tariff incentive in New South Wales are quite small and usually around 3 kilowatts or less, with most being just 1.5 kilowatts.
-If you still have one of these you’re likely to be far better off with a larger system.
-Some of the options available are covered in this article.
+Most solar power systems that received the high gross feed-in tariff incentive in New South Wales were quite small and usually around 3 kilowatts or less, with most being just 1.5 kilowatts.
+If you still have one of these I can almost guarantee you’ll be far better off with a larger system.

 Batteries Can Pay For Some

 Now generous feed-in tariffs are no longer available, many solar owners are considering installing batteries.
-These can pay for themselves in NSW but normally only for homes with large solar systems and above average evening electricity consumption.
-It’s also important to be on a time-of-use tariff.
-This will improve the return whether a lower cost battery such as a Sungrow or a more expensive one such as a Powerwall 2 is installed.
-The cost of home batteries is falling, so it may not be long before they make sense for most homes.
+They are much more likely to now pay for themselves thanks to the NSW battery incentive.
+But if you want to be sure to come out ahead financially, you’re likely to need a large solar system and have above average evening electricity consumption. pay for themselves in NSW but normally only for homes with large solar systems and above average evening electricity consumption.
+It’s also important to be on a time-of-use tariff, as this will improve the return whether a lower cost battery such as a Sungrow is installed, or a more expensive one such as a Powerwall 2.
+The cost of batteries is falling, so it may not be long before they make sense for most homes.

 >> Next: Choosing A Solar Installer >>